We consider each parent’s income equally when we make a child support assessment. We don’t use income from non parent carers.

 - filling in an income declaration form

-Income from Norfolk Island
+If you have income from Norfolk Island

 If you think we’ve got the other parent’s income wrong